1857 $1 SS Central America 1.5 Grams Gold Nuggets

 In the mid-nineteenth century, the siren song of gold called from California to every corner of the country.
 Across the country, people sold their possessions, borrowed money, and spent their savings to get themselves to the promised land.
 And when they set out, they faced perilous journeys: overland across mountain ranges or by sea around Cape Horn in South America.

 Just as dangerous was the trip back, carrying gold to the East Coast.
 One ship that regularly made that journey was the S.S.Central America, a 280-foot, wooden-hulled steamer that operated continuously on the Atlantic leg, from Panama to New York, of the route.

-Part of that recovery included gold nuggets, which have been slabbed and certified.
+Part of that recovery included gold nuggets.
+Our S.S.
+Central America nuggets total 1.5 grams of gold that have been slabbed and certified.